 In April 2017, I rewrote database scripts to merge accounts between banks so I could do ATO BAS when I switched banks part way through a quarter.

-In June 2017, Auswide Bank Morayfield branch will move to North Lakes so I have to use Westpac Morayfield or other Westpac branches to bank funds.
+In June 2017, Auswide Bank Morayfield branch moved to North Lakes so I have to use Westpac Morayfield or other Westpac branches to bank funds.
 This is yet another change in the past month since CBA dumped me.
 To bank via Westpac I have to use Auswide Bank deposit book and wait 1 day for cash deposits or 3 days for cheque deposits.
 Auswide Bank Morayfield had not contacted Westpac Morayfield to tell them what was going on.
 North Lakes branch is outside Westfield in North Lakes Drive so park in Westfield and walk out front door of Westfield and turn right to find it.
 Use GPS to get out of Westfield car park.

 I can bank with Auswide Bank at Australia Post via Bank@Post which is more convenient after relocation: deposits $0 fee, withdrawals $2, balance enquiry 20c.
 Banking in Caboolture at Australia Post is better because I have to cross very congested Caboolture River bridge which is 1 lane wide due to bridge raising works and slows me down getting to Morayfield branch to bank in Auswide Branch.
 The only concern with banking at Australia Post is they have a $30 daily limit on how much coin cash I can bank without having to bank at a branch or Westpac who takes 1 day to deposit funds in my account via special deposit book from Auswide Bank.
 So I bank at Auswide Bank North Lakes for large amounts.